 Bird feeding and bird watching go together!
-Soon you’ll find yourself with an identification manual in your hand, trying to figure out what that colorful little thing at you feeder is called.
+Soon you’ll find yourself with an identification manual in your hand, trying to figure out what that colorful little thing at your feeder is called.
 Feeding the birds can provide endless enjoyment, reduce stress and help you feel like you’re doing something good for the environment.

 Backyard birding gives us a chance to view some amazing animals in an intimate setting.
-It’s tough to get close to nature in today’s world, but feeding your backyard birds is one way you can experience the natural world, and learn a little about our feathered friends in the process.
+It’s tough to get close to nature in today’s world, but feeding your backyard birds is one way you can experience the natural world, and learn a little about your feathered friends in the process.

 Once you get off the ground with your new hobby you may want to turn your yard into a backyard bird habitat.
-The addition of a water source, native plants and more feeders can transform your property into a place birds will love.
+The addition of a water source, native plants, and more feeders can transform your property into a place birds will love.